OpenDSA/OpenDSA/RST/en/PIFLA/FLOverview.rst

 PDA - can recognize a valid arithmetic expression, but can’t compute it and give you the answer.

-TM - can compute expressions, but can’t write a program that takes any Java program and tells you whether that program will halt or not.
+TM - can compute expressions, but you can’t write a program for a Turing machine that takes an arbitrary Java program and some input and tells you whether that program will halt on that input or not.

 Application: Compilers